KellyLSB/kellylsb.github.com/_posts/2013-10-23-rails-structure-explained-part-1-readme.md

 ## Installation

 The installation should be in-depth.
 You want to ensure that every new engineer installs their application the same way as everyone else.
-That does not necissarily mean that other engineers will break out of the box and choose their own path, but it's good to give a direction to all new engineers.
+That does not necessarily mean that other engineers will break out of the box and choose their own path, but it's good to give a direction to all new engineers.
 A sample Installation blurb might look like.

 1. Install Rbenv and Ruby Build
   - Mac OS (If you already have homebrew skip to #2)